widmogrod/zf2-assetic-module/docs/config.md

 #### Collection section

-This section belong to `modules` section and is composed from fallowing options:
+This section belongs to `modules` section and is composed from following options:

 | Name    | Type       | Required | Description |
 |---------|------------|----------|-------------|